jddixon/xlNodeID_go/ghpDoc/index.md

 A nodeID is a slice of bytes used to uniquely identify an entity.
 The length of the slice must be either 20 or 32 bytes.

-The first is the length of an SHA-1 hash and so can be used, for example, to store the SHA-1 hash of a document.
+The first is the length of an SHA1 hash and so can be used, for example, to store the SHA1 hash of a document.

-SHA-1 is the Secure Hash Algorithm designed by the US National Security Agency.
+**SHA1**, also known as SHA-1, is the Secure Hash Algorithm designed by the US National Security Agency.
 It is a Federal Information Processing Standard published by the National Institute of Science and Technology, [FIPS180-4](http://csrc.nist.gov/publications/fips/fips180-4/fips-180-4.pdf)

-In recent years many attempts have been made is crack SHA-1, that is to identify two documents whose SHA-1 hash is the same.
+In recent years many attempts have been made is crack SHA1, that is to identify two documents whose SHA1 hash is the same.
 At this time no such hash collision has been found.
-Nevertheless SHA-1 has been declared obsolete (ie, cryptographically insecure) and so a competition was held to settle on a new hash algorithm, SHA-3.
+Nevertheless SHA1 has been declared obsolete (ie, cryptographically insecure) and so there has been a general shift towards more secure variants of the hash, one of which is SHA256, which produces a 256-bit/32-byte hash.
+For simplicity XLattice documents generally refer to this as **SHA2**.

+Over the last several yerasa competition was held to settle on a new and still more secure hash algorithm, SHA3.
 The competition was won by [Keccak](http://noekeon.org/Keccak-implementation-3.2.pdf).

-SHA-3 is available in a number of varians.
+SHA3 is available in a number of variants.
 We use Keccak-256, the 32-byte/256-bit variant.
+When XLattice documents refer to **SHA3**, we mean Keccak-256.

+At this time SHA3 is not quite stabilized and so XLattice prefers SHA256.
-When XLattice documents refer to SHA-3, we mean Keccak-256.
-In other words, 32-byte XLattice nodeIDs are conventionally SHA-3 hashes.
+In other words, 32-byte XLattice nodeIDs are conventionally SHA2 hashes.

 ## IDMaps